nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   `--nimcache` now correctly works in a cross-compilation setting.

-## performance / memory optimizations
+## Performance / memory optimizations
 - The comment field in PNode AST was moved to a side channel, reducing overall memory usage during compilation by a factor 1.25x
 - jsonutils deserialization is now up to 20x faster
 - `os.copyFile` is now 2.5x faster on OSX, by using `copyfile` from `copyfile.h`;